dipsankha001/Cost-sensitive-Learning-for-ML-models/README.md

 ![image](https://github.com/user-attachments/assets/b3414560-298f-4e97-b0b3-2aef475f81ed)

-Machine learning classification illustration for the email
+Machine learning classification illustration for the email Some of the top-ranked machine learning algorithms for Classification are:
+Logistic Regression
+Decision Tree
+Random Forest
+Support Vector Machine (SVM)
+Naive Bayes
+K-Nearest Neighbors (KNN)
 4. Imbalance dataset is a dataset where one category is disproportionately more present than the other .The results for using an imbalance dataset in an ML model could be disastrous.
 For example, in a credit risk model, the algorithm might incorrectly predict a "low-risk loan" when it’s actually “high risk”.
 Similarly, a medical model might diagnose a diabetic patient as “healthy” when they are, in fact, diabetic.
 5.
 This is why cost sensitive model training for linear regression or other classification modelling is important. here are multiple approaches to solve this issue.
 In this project I will focus only on cost sensitive traning part